AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-nt-ghost_entities-11:

-11. The effects of specifying a convention of Ghost on the runtime representation, calling conventions, and other such dynamic properties of an entity are the same as if a convention of Ada had been specified.
+11. The effects of specifying a convention of Ghost on the run-time representation, calling conventions, and other such dynamic properties of an entity are the same as if a convention of Ada had been specified.
 [TBD: I (Steve) think it is fine  here that we fail to